 This workshop will use Indigenous ways of teaching (Indigegogy), including circle process.
 It will be of interest to both Indigenous and non-Indigenous practitioners working in a variety of human services including healthcare, education, social work, social services, police and law enforcement, residential facilities as well those considering careers in the helping professions.

 Mindfulness is increasingly being shared with children in educational, medical, mental health, community and home settings.
-Research shows that mindfulness practice with children can reduce stress, improve emotion regulation, foster academic learning, reduce anxiety, increase executive function and promote overall well-being.
+Research shows that mindfulness practice with children and adolescents can reduce stress, improve emotion regulation, foster academic learning, reduce anxiety, increase executive function and promote overall well-being.
+With all these known benefits, it is understandable why adults would want to start teaching children early on.
+But how can we engage children in practicing mindfulness, when it is associated with sitting still for long periods of time?

-This experiential workshop will offer an introduction to teaching mindfulness to children that is informed by the intersecting knowledge of mindfulness and neurobiology.
-Through story, art, music, movement and ‘formal’ practice, participants will learn to share mindfulness and neuroscience information with children and families in age-appropriate, playful and creative ways.
-All playful practices will be infused with mindfulness principles, such as acceptance, letting go, patience, non-judgment, non-striving, self-kindness and compassion.
+This experiential workshop will offer an introduction to sharing mindfulness with children and adolescents in engaging and age appropriate ways, informed by the intersection of mindfulness and neurobiology.
+Through story, art, music, movement and ‘formal’ mindfulness practice, participants will learn to share mindfulness and neuroscience information with children and families in age-appropriate, playful and creative ways.
+All practices will be infused with mindfulness attitudes, such as acceptance, beginner’s mind, letting go, patience, trust, non-judgment, non-striving, as well as self-kindness and compassion.

-In addition to didactic teaching and small group discussions, participants will have the opportunity to lead mindfulness-based practices and inquiry aimed at children and families.
-With step-by-step scaffolding, participants will further develop their skills and confidence in sharing mindfulness with children.
+In addition to didactic teaching and small group discussions, participants will have the opportunity to lead mindfulness-based practices and inquiry intended for children and families.
+With step-by-step scaffolding, participants will further develop their skills and confidence in sharing mindfulness with children and adolescents.

 This course focuses on building resilience in children who have experienced trauma by reviewing the various definitions of childhood trauma and exploring how trauma impacts the brain and areas of development specifically in a child or youth.
 The Adverse Childhood Experiences Study (ACES) is reviewed to demonstrate how trauma interrupts development and presents itself through behaviours, reactions, responses and symptoms that often mimic or contribute to the development of mental health disorders.
 The critical core components of evidence based treatment models are reviewed to highlight effective intervention practices.
 Concepts from positive psychology and the narrative approach are integrated into this course, along with the recent research on resiliency, well-being, post traumatic growth and self-regulation.
 Pathways to resilience and protective factors in childhood are emphasized so that participants feel hopeful and have concrete strategies to help.
 Strategies on creating a safe place for children and youth who have experienced trauma, that specifically attends to their needs, will be explored along with the key elements involved in helping to create the context to shift a trauma story into one that focuses on resilience.